deeplearning4j/deeplearning4j/gettingstarted.md

 which will import the source and set everything up.

+After many years using Eclipse, we recommend IntelliJ, which has a similar interface.
+Eclipse's monolithic architecture has a tendency to cause strange errors in our code and others'.

 ### <a name="trouble">Troubleshooting</a>

 * Please feel free to ask us about error messages on our [Gitter Live Chat](https://gitter.im/deeplearning4j/deeplearning4j).
 When you post your question, please have the following information ready (it will really speed things up!):